openframeworks/ofBook/chapters/game_design/chapter.md

 };
 ```

-Now let’s jump over to the `LiveTesting.cpp` file.
+Now let's jump over to the `LiveTesting.cpp` file.
 In this file we are going to set up our network address and the ports we are sending and receiving data on as the first order of business.
 However, to go any further we are going to need to do some housekeeping and install additional software.
 For OSC to work it will need a local wifi network to send the messages across.
 Note this tactic may not work for a network outside of your own because often a sysadmin will stop this kind of traffic from being transmitted on a very public network.
 We suggest brining an Airport Express or similar with you so you can quickly and wirelessly establish a local network for playtesting.

 For the purpose of this chapter and to allow us to create an experience that will work on both Android and iOS we are going to use a piece of software called TouchOSC from this URL: http://hexler.net/software/touchosc

 The desktop editor software is free however the matching software for your device will be $4.99.
 Get both now.
 As a mater of principle, we endorse building your own tools and you could easily build a second oF project to be your OSC sender and receiver on your mobile device.
 With that said, nothing beats TouchOSC for speed, ease of use and complete, platform independent flexibility.
 If you are someone who often moves between an iOS and Android device on both Windows and Mac, this tool will become indispensible to you.
-As a games designer it can open up possibilities like changing levels on the fly, updating game variables, adjusting for player feedback and adding new features into and taking them out of your game as it’s running.
+As a games designer it can open up possibilities like changing levels on the fly, updating game variables, adjusting for player feedback and adding new features into and taking them out of your game as it's running.
 We highly endorse using it and support the continued advancement of the tool.
 You can also use it with music production tools like Ableton Live and it comes with great presets for things like DJing and mixing music live.
 Go to the app store of your device and purchase the mobile version now if you would like to continue down this route.

 After we get all of the tools downloaded and installed.
-Let’s start setting everything up.
+Let's start setting everything up.
 You are going to need two bits of information.
 You are going to need to know the IP address of your computer and the ip address of your laptop.
 If you are on a mac, just open up your System Preferences.
 Go to the Network setting and click on your wifi connection in the left sidebar.
 On the right side it will display your IP address.
 You can also get this setting by opening up Terminal and entering in the command ifconfig.
 Terminal will list of every network that’s a possible connection for your machine from the past, even if it’s not currently active.
 For example, if you have ever connected your phone, it will be in the list with some flag and listed as inactive.
 Look for the connection that’s currently active.
 It will look something like this:

 ```
 en1: flags=8863<UP,BROADCAST,SMART,RUNNING,SIMPLEX,MULTICAST> mtu 1500